 SF329 Pumpkin Yellow Brugmansia ( Brugmansia sp. )

-This is a delightul brugmansia with a unique color.
+This is a delightful brugmansia with a unique color.
 Soft pumpkin yellow blooms simply cover this plant as it matures.
 It is easy to grow in containers or in the garden.
 If you are growing it in a cold zone outside, simply cut a few stalk ( about 30 inches ) pieces before the last freeze, put them in a five gallon bucket of water and store in

 an area that does not freeze, they will root over the winter, providing you with fresh planting material in spring.